Amendment 3: Is a Stoned Driving Epidemic on the Horizon in Florida?

 Marijuana impairment can lead to traffic violations and serious legal consequences.
 Our attorneys have extensive experience in defending traffic violation cases and can provide you with the legal support needed to challenge citations and minimize penalties.
 We will investigate the circumstances of your traffic stop, scrutinize the evidence, and advocate on your behalf to achieve the best possible outcome.

-Protect Your Rights with a Criminal Defense Lawyer
+Protect Your Rights with a Criminal Defense Lawyer in Miami

 As Florida considers the legalization of recreational marijuana through Amendment 3, it’s crucial to be aware of the potential risks and challenges associated with this change.
 Stoned driving, difficulties in detecting marijuana impairment, and increased law enforcement activity are significant concerns that residents should be aware of.